scicore-unibas-ch/ansible-role-slurm/README.md

 This is required so when a new node is booted its hostname can be resolved by the slurm master using the OpenStack internal DNS.

 You should also check the example config file [slurm.conf.j2.cloud.example](templates/slurm.conf.j2.cloud.example) provided with this role.
-**slurm.conf.j2.cloud.example is provided as an example and you will need to adapt it to your specific needs and point the ansible var slurm_conf_custom_template to your custom config**
+**slurm.conf.j2.cloud.example is provided as an example and you will need to adapt it to your specific needs and point the role var `slurm_conf_custom_template` to your custom config**

 ## Cloud scheduling config overview